Parasitic diseases

 Toxocara canis: treatment

 Toxocara canis in dogs treatment must be prescribed by a veterinarian, since only a professional can identify the parasite.
 There are several drugs on the market which fight against toxocara canis.
-A veterinarian will be the one to choose the most appropriate treatment according to your dog’s specific case, gender, breed and age.
+A veterinarian will be the one to choose the most appropriate treatment according to your dog’s specific case, gender, breed, and age.
 It is important to look for a product that also eliminates the encysted larvae, such as milbemax.

 The best way to fight and avoid internal parasites is through prevention.
-Establishing a proper deworming calendar that should begin at fifteen days of age in necessary.
+Establishing a proper deworming calendar that should begin at fifteen days of age is necessary.
 This treatment should be repeated every two weeks until the end of your puppy’s vaccination schedule.
 In addition, it should be maintained every 3-4 months throughout your dog's life.

+Regular veterinary check-ups and maintaining a hygienic environment are also critical in minimizing the risk of re-infection.
 For more about how to recognize if your dog has worms, we recommend reading our article about the: types of dog poop and what they mean.

 Toxocara canis in humans